centreon/centreon-documentation/en/administration/centreon-ha/installation-4-nodes.md

 #### Creating the cluster

 The following command creates the cluster.
-It must be run **only on one of the central nodes**.
+It must be run **only on one of the nodes**.

 ```bash
 pcs cluster setup \